katchinsky/katya-in/public/content/pages/about.md

 ## My Interests

 Anthropology, digital humanities, maps and urban planning, history of architecture, cinema, female solo travel, art, sketching.
-I am doing some programming for money as well.
+I do some programming for money as well.

 ## Contact

-You can mail me at mail@katya.in
+You can mail me at mail@katya.in.
-There is a chance that I will answer.
+There is a 63% chance that I will answer.